 *Hunters meet us the day prior to hunting.
 The rifle hunt is typically Friday morning through Monday with hunters meeting us on Thursday morning.

 Archery Booking Info: Since Archery deer tags are over-the-counter, a minimum 50% non-refundable deposit is due upon signing for an archery hunt.
 The remainder is due 21 days prior.
 All monies paid are nonrefundable.
 We recommend cancellation insurance for all of our guests.
 Visit our policy page for more details.

 Rifle Hunt Booking Info: The first step for an October/November rifle season Coues hunt is to request a "hunt contract" from the outfitter to book the hunt.
-You will then sign the paperwork and return promptly with a $500 nonrefundable deposit.
-That will lock-in the current rate and save a spot for you when drawn.
+You will then sign the paperwork and return promptly with a $500 nonrefundable "good faith" deposit.
 The next step is to apply for rifle tags and licenses.
 Hunters must apply for timeframe choices within a given area.
 The Outfitter will assist in this process.
 Odds for drawing October and early November rifle tags are usually 95-100% when putting down Oct. and Nov. (or vice versa) as first and second choices on the draw application.
 December "Rut" rifle tags may take several years to draw; so if interested in December only, we will not book the Dec. hunt until a tag is drawn.
-If for some reason you do not draw for Oct. or Nov., your deposit will be transferred to the next year or until you draw and you will be locked-in to the previous year's rate.
+If for some reason you do not draw for Oct. or Nov., your "good faith" deposit will be transferred to the next year or until you draw and you will be locked-in to the previous year's rate.
 Another payment equaling 50% of the hunt cost is required after rifle tags are drawn.
 The remaining balance is due at least 21 days prior to the hunt.
 All monies paid are nonrefundable.
 We recommend cancellation insurance for all of our guests.
 Visit our policy page for more details.

 Cost for licenses and tags, butchering, shipping of meat, taxidermy, hotel stay before/after the hunt (if flying) are the hunter's responsibility.